dylant@hey.com | Website | Consulting | LinkedIn | 415-657-6589

 - Core: Technical Program Management, Agile Delivery, Technical Partnerships, Balanced Leadership, Remote Leadership, Growing teams, Organizational Development

-- Technical: Geospatial, AI Engineering, Python, Go, Google Cloud, Ruby on Rails, Terraform, PostgreSQL
+- Technical: Geospatial, AI Engineering, and get-it-done levels of Python, Go, Google Cloud, some infrastructure, and SQL.

 Work Experience #